runehol/AwesomeTTS/README.md

 - **Straight Install:**
   Build and copy the files into your Anki `addons` directory using the `install.sh` helper, removing any other installation of AwesomeTTS.
+If you have an existing configuration file, it will be saved, but your cache will be cleared.

         $ git clone https://github.com/corpulentcoffee/AwesomeTTS.git
         $ ./AwesomeTTS/awesometts/tools/install.sh ~/Anki/addons

 - **Using Symlinks for Development:**
   Build and symlink the files into your Anki `addons` directory using the `symlink.sh` helper, removing any other installation of AwesomeTTS.
+If you have an existing configuration file, it will be saved, but your cache will be cleared _unless_ your new symlink happens to have a cache directory.
 If changes are later made to the `designer/*.ui` files, then just the `build_ui.sh` helper by itself can be used to rebuild those.

         $ git clone https://github.com/corpulentcoffee/AwesomeTTS.git
         $ ./AwesomeTTS/awesometts/tools/symlink.sh ~/Anki/addons